thierrydrmv/thierrydrmv/README.md

   <h2>😀 About Me:</h2>
     <br>

-  🎓 Background in Real Estate Business Technology
+  🎓 Graduated in Real Estate Business Technology

-  🏢 Freelance Software Developer
+  🏢 Working as a Freelance Developer

-  🚀 Focused on Data Engineering: Python, Snowflake, dbt, Airflow
+  🚀 Learning Python, Snowflake, and Airflow

-  📚 Passionate about reading, climbing, and music 🎧
+  💡 Passionate about reading, climbing, and music 🎧

-  💬 Open to discussions about business, data, RPG, and Cthulhu
+  💬 Always open to talk about Business, RPG, or Cthulhu 🐙

 <br>
 <br>